 No matter your age, your earnings are taxable if you don't meet the five-year test.
 This is true even if your earnings are penalty-free.

 Each traditional IRA you convert to a Roth IRA has its own five-year holding period.

 The IRS requires your IRA custodian or trustee to send you Form 5498.
 This shows your:

 You should receive the form by the end of May.
 Keep these records even though you don’t report your Roth contributions on your return.

 When you withdraw money from your Roth IRA, report it on Form 8606.
-This form keeps track of your basis in regular Roth contributions and conversions so you can see if you've withdrawn earnings.
-If you've held your Roth IRA for at least 5 years and you're older than 59 1 / 2, all withdrawals are tax-free.
+This form keeps track of your basis in regular Roth contributions and conversions.
+It lets you see if you've withdrawn earnings.
+If you've held your Roth IRA for at least five years and you're older than age 59 1/2, all withdrawals are tax-free.

-If you wait until you're over 59 1 / 2, you won’t pay the 10% early withdrawal penalty.
-However, if you deduct your traditional IRA contributions, the money you withdraw is taxable.
+Traditional IRA Distributions If you wait until you're older than age 59 1/2, you won’t pay the 10% penalty.
+However, you might have deducted your traditional IRA contributions.
+If so, the money you withdraw is taxable.
 If you made nondeductible contributions, part of your withdrawal will be tax-free.

-You must begin withdrawing money from your traditional IRA by April 1 following the year you reach age 70 1 / 2.
-The IRS will assess a penalty equal to 50% of the amount you should have withdrawn if the minimum required amount isn't withdrawn.
+Required Minimum Distributions You must begin withdrawing money from your traditional IRA by April 1 the year after you reach age 70 1/2.
+If you don't withdraw the minimum amount, the IRS will assess a penalty equal to 50% of the amount you should have withdrawn.

-If your 70th birthday is between January and June, you'll turn age 70 1 / 2 before the end of that year.
-At that time, you must begin taking your required minimum distribution from your IRA by April 1 of the following year.
-However, you might want to take your first distribution in the year you turned age 70 1 / 2.
-You'd do this to avoid having to take 2 distributions in the next calendar year.
+If your 70th birthday is between January and June, you'll turn age 70 1/2 before the end of that year.
+At that time, you must start taking the required minimum distribution from your IRA by April 1 of the next year.
+However, you might want to take your first distribution in the year you turned age 70 1/2.
+By doing this, you avoid having to take two distributions in the next calendar year.